masterviana/sockjs-rooms/README.md

 sockjs-rooms is a libray on top of SOCKJS that allow you create channels (rooms) over a single over a SockJS connection the concept of room applies due to the fact that all clients registered in some channel are able to get the message sent to this channel.
 This creates a simple pub/sub where clients are able to subscribe some channel and once anyone send a message to a channel the server broadcast this message to all client's registered on room (channel).

+This libray an this protocol was created on top of this libray [websocket-multiplex](https://github.com/sockjs/websocket-multiplex)

+To learn more about the problem of multiplexing channels in a single connection please read more [here](https://www.rabbitmq.com/blog/2012/02/23/how-to-compose-apps-using-websockets/)

 ## Table of contents

 - [Server](#server)